Credit: NEW YORK YANKEES. ALL RIGHTS RESERVED

 Phelps Mansion Museum; Photograph: Joe Schuerch

 An Eastern League baseball team playing at NYSEG Stadium, the Binghamton Rumble Ponies (a nod to the Triple Cities’ nickname, “the Carousel Capital of the World”) are the Double-A affiliate of the New York Mets.
-Exciting promotions during the 2019 season include "Fireworks Friday" (with 11 shows planned), "Take Me Back Tuesday" (every Tuesday home game is themed to a different era), and "Christmas in July" (July 27).
+Exciting promotions during the 2020 season include "Fireworks Friday," a “Halfway to Christmas” game on June 26, and Mutt Mondays, when your pup has free entry through Gate 4, and there’s also $1 hot dogs!

 Before and after the game: Throw back some local brews at Water Street Brewing Co., Galaxy Brewing Company, (or both!), or tour the Phelps Mansion Museum, a beautiful example of the Gilded Era of architecture and design.
-Meet some world-famous giraffes at Animal Adventure Park, 2018’s I LOVE NY Bracket winner.
+Meet some world-famous giraffes or befriend a sloth during the sloth encounter at Animal Adventure Park, opening May 1.

 The Hudson Valley Renegades (Hudson Valley)